moby/moby/docs/sources/reference/api/docker_remote_api_v1.15.md

     -   **200** – no error
     -   **500** – server error

-### Get a tarball containing all images and tags in a repository
+### Get a tarball containing all images in a repository

 `GET /images/(name)/get`

 Get a tarball containing all images and metadata for the repository specified by `name`.

+If `name` is a specific name and tag (e.g. ubuntu:latest), then only that image (and its parents) are returned.
+If `name` is an image ID, similarly only that image (and its parents) are returned, but with the exclusion of the 'repositories' file in the tarball, as there were no image names referenced.

     **Example request**

         GET /images/ubuntu/get

+    **Example response**:

+        HTTP/1.1 200 OK
+        Content-Type: application/x-tar

+        Binary data stream

+    Status Codes:

+    -   **200** – no error
+    -   **500** – server error

+### Get a tarball containing of images.

+`GET /images/get`

+Get a tarball containing all images and metadata for one or more repositories.

+For each value of the `names` parameter: if it is a specific name and tag (e.g. ubuntu:latest), then only that image (and its parents) are returned; if it is an image ID, similarly only that image (and its parents) are returned and there would be no names referenced in the 'repositories' file for this image ID.

+    **Example request**

+        GET /images/get?names=myname%2Fmyapp%3Alatest&names=busybox

     **Example response**: